Frequently Asked Questions

 Q: How accurate are the Northern Lights visibility alerts?

-A: We use your location, local weather, and cloud cover data to calculate aurora possibility.
-Most apps use the global Kp index, which is often inaccurate for local hunting.
+A: Hello Aurora uses your location, local weather, and cloud cover data to calculate aurora possibility while most apps use the global Kp index, which is often inaccurate for local hunting.
 Hello Aurora gives you a notification unique to your specific sky.

 Q: Why can I not see anything after an alert?